-If you learn the lengths of some common body parts and ordinary objects, you can use these as units of measurement to come up very close estimates of the measurements of items.
+Learn the lengths of some common body parts and ordinary objects, and use these to estimate the measurements of items.

 - One inch (2.5 cm) is roughly the measurement from the top knuckle on your thumb to your thumb tip.
-Measure yours to see how close it is to one inch.
+Measure yours to see how close it is to 1 inch.
 After all, you should always have a thumb handy for a guide for measuring items under 6 inches (15cm)!
 In model miniatures, such as standard dollhouse scale (1:12), 1 inch is equal to roughly 1 foot.
-This is also quite close to the size used for standard 28mm gaming figures for wargaming.
-One inch is also close to the height of human figures in 1:64 or "S" scale model railways, where the 28mm size is a 'heroic" figure, while the "normal" figure is roughly 1 inch, or 25mm tall.

 - Four inches (10cm), or one hand width for measuring horses, is roughly the width of most people's hands measured across your bottom knuckles (without the thumb).

-- One yard (36 inches or 92cm) is roughly the distance from your nose to the bent fingers on your outstretched hand.
-If you use this measurement often, measure your arm to see how close this measurement is to one yard.
+- One yard (36 inches or 92cm) is roughly the distance from your nose to the knuckle of your index finger (with your hand in a fist) on an outstretched arm.
+If you use this measurement often, measure your arm to see how close this measurement is to 1 yard.

-- One meter (39 inches) is a similar measurement to the yard above, but use your arm with fingers extended.
-This is an easy way to estimate yards and meters of cord, fabric or ribbon.
-Check the length of your arm against a ruler or measuring tape to find out how close to one meter this distance is for you.
+- One meter (39 inches) is a similar measurement to the yard above, but use your arm with fingers extended and measure to the tip of the fingers.
+This is an easy way to estimate yards and meters of cord, fabric, or ribbon.
+Check the length of your arm against a ruler or measuring tape to find out how close to 1 meter this distance is for you.

-- One elbow length.
-The distance from your bent elbow to the tips of your fingers is 15 to 18 inches (35 to 48 cm) for most people.
+- One elbow length, or the distance from your bent elbow to the tips of your fingers, is 15 to 18 inches (35 to 48 cm) for most people.

 Measurements Based on Office Items

-- A standard business card is 3 1/2 inches long x 2 inches high (9 x 5 cm).
+- A standard business card is 3.5 inches long x 2 inches high (9 cm x 5 cm).

-- A standard sheet of typewriter paper, as most people know, is 8 1/2 x 11 inches in size.
+- A standard sheet of printer paper is 8.5 inches x 11 inches.